steamship-core/python-client/DEVELOPING.md

 ## Basic Information

-* The project targets Python 3
+* 🐍 The project targets Python 3
-* ✍️ Code formatting with black and isort
+* ✍️ Code formatting is performed with black and isort
-* ♻️ Continuous integration with GitHub Actions
+* ♻️ Continuous integration is performed via GitHub Actions
-* ✅ Code linting with pre-commit: bandit, darglint, flake8, mypy, pre-commit-hooks, pydocstyle, pygrep-hooks, pyupgrade, safety, and shellcheck
+* ✅ Code linting is automated via pre-commit hooks: bandit, darglint, flake8, mypy, pre-commit-hooks, pydocstyle, pygrep-hooks, pyupgrade, safety, and shellcheck
-* Testing is automated via Pyunit
+* 📋 Testing is automated via Pyunit
 * 🧑‍💻 We recommend PyCharm as a development environment

 ## Development Setup